logdown/themes/README.md

-## Submit theme to Logdown
+## Submit your own theme to Logdown

-1. Fork this repo
+1. Fork this repository
-2. Create a new dirctory `your-theme-name`
+2. Create a new directory `your-theme-name`
+3. Create your theme and [test its result](#test-your-theme).
+4. Submit a pull request. ( Please also attach a proper license)
+5. We'll review your theme and put it on Logdown theme catelogue.
+6. Thanks for submitting!

+The theme API is available at: <https://github.com/logdown/themes-guide>

+## Structure convention

-follow this convention to design your theme.
+Please follow this convention to design your theme:

 ```
-.
+your-theme-name
-├── index.liquid
+├── index.liquid  // The blog template
-├── _sass
+├── _sass  // Will be compiled into stylesheets/
 │   ├── screen.scss
 │   ├── _layout.scss
 │   └── _components.scss